bad64/OpenFightStick/Goblin/README.md

 ## Printing

 - Print everything with brims (or mouse ears if your slicer can do them; I have not managed to get the plates to stick with mouse ears alone)
+- Body: Tested in PLA, probably would be a cool aesthetic to use carbon fiber for added rigidity
+	- Infill is a bit whatever, I use Gyroid with 20%, but whatever floats your boat
 - Top & Bottom plates: Tested with PLA and PETG, as long as your filament has good stiffness it should work (this is my way to say "Please don't try TPU or LW-PLA/LW-ASA")
-  - 30% zigzag infill with anywhere between 3 and 5 top/bottom layers.
+	- 30% zigzag or gyroid infill with anywhere between 3 and 5 top/bottom layers.
 I recommend slicing the plates face down so they take on your build plate's texture
 - Buttons: Honestly anything that *has* infill should work.
+Recommend PETG over PLA if possible.
+TPU is kind of an acquired taste in terms of feeling
-I used [these](https://www.thingiverse.com/thing:5368051) as a base (I don't have a Thingiverse account but I feel credit is due anyway; the author is more than welcome to get in touch if this isn't satisfactory)
+	- I used [these](https://www.thingiverse.com/thing:5368051) as a base (I don't have a Thingiverse account but I feel credit is due anyway; the author is more than welcome to get in touch if this isn't satisfactory)

-Pick your right panel layout, then print 1 of everything.
+Pick your top panel layout, then print one of everything !

 ## Building